jf-tech/omniparser/sponsors/COMPANY_LICENSE.md

 ## Licensing Information

-In addition to the terms and conditions mentioned in the [main license](../LICENSE), your company is entitled to the following when sponsorship is active:
+In addition to the terms and conditions mentioned in the [main license](../LICENSE), your company is entitled to the following when company level sponsorship is active:

 | Item | - |
 | ---------------------------------- | --- |